risk-first/website/practices/Coding.md

 > "...actual writing of source code." -- [Wikipedia, _Computer Programming_](https://en.wikipedia.org/wiki/Computer_programming)

--- add a standard definition of coding or hacking here.

 Often, this can be called "programming", "hacking" or "development", although that latter term tends to connotate more than just programming work, such as [Requirements Capture](Requirements-Capture) or [Documentation](Documentation), but we're considering those separately on different pages.

 ## How It Works